anoeye/NIM-Game/README.md

 # NIM-Game
- A small game i coded for testing my skills (i dont have any) in C#
+ A small game i coded for testing my skills (i dont have any skills) in C#